AmandaAkerele/Visions_Systems_OpenCV/README.md

+Contribute to the development of new python program to update current production systems process/programs Support hospital data transformation initiative activities as required.
-Support CAD Data Production maintaining and Improving Current Data Supply
+Support CAD Data production